-The Working Group includes members from many of our campus' constituents.
-Each stakeholder group (FEC, ASPC and Staff Council) nominated three representatives to serve on the Working Group.
-Members from executive staff and the Board of Trustees also serve in the Working Group.
+The Task Force included members from many of our campus' constituents.
+Each stakeholder group (FEC, ASPC and Staff Council) nominated three representatives to serve on the Task Force.
+Members from executive staff and the Board of Trustees also served in the Task Force.

 Ben Keim, associate professor of Classics; chair of the faculty